dulgi-core/dulgi/README.md

 | `capability` | object-capability keys for IBC ports/channels |
 | `07-tendermint` | IBC Tendermint light client |

-Everything else (CosmWasm, EVM, NFT, ICA, ICQ, feegrant, group, circuit, authz, crisis, simulation) is **not imported**, so the attack surface, dependency count, binary size, and state footprint are all minimized.

 ### Wiring

-`app_config.go` declares the SDK modules with **depinject** (the modern `runtime.App` approach).
+`app_config.go` declares the SDK modules with **depinject**.
 IBC-go v8 is not yet depinject-native, so the IBC keepers (`capability`, `ibc`, `transfer`) are wired manually in `app.go` after the runtime app is built, their stores registered via `RegisterStores`, and the modules spliced into the manager via `RegisterModules`.
-The module execution order (begin/end-blockers, init/export genesis, preblockers) is declared on the runtime module config and applied by `app.Load()` — including the IBC modules, which is why their names appear in the order slices in `app_config.go`.
+The module execution order is declared on the runtime module config and applied by `app.Load()` — including the IBC modules, which is why their names appear in the order slices in `app_config.go`.